How Heathrow is planning to impact our area and what you can do

 Ground noise operations

-Recently, Heathrow have been trialling potential new flight paths and as The Ivers could be regularly overflown in the future, we may hear more overhead flights in the coming months.
+Heathrow have trialed potential new flight paths and as The Ivers could be regularly overflown in the future, we may hear more overhead flights during their trialing.

 Therefore, it is important that everyone in our area who is affected by aircraft noise completes a Heathrow noise report on each occasion, so that Heathrow get to understand that the residents are very concerned about it.